 - Digital camera or smart phone may be used to take images of materials in lieu of photocopies or scans, but permission is required from the Archivist.

 - Copies are $0.10 per page; scans up to 10 are free; after $0.25 per scan will be charged.
-Please fill out a copy/ scan form at the front desk.
+Contact the archivist to fill out a copy/scan form.
 Orders may take up to 5 days to complete.

 The University Archives and Special Collections Reading Room is open to the public Monday through Friday, 9AM to 3:30PM (appointments are strongly recommended.)
 Reference services are also provided via email and telephone.
 For assistance or questions, please contact:

 University Archives & Special Collections